 ध्यायेद् विदेहतनयां शशिगौरवर्णाम्।।

-Some amazing facts about Goddess Sita
+Amazing facts about Goddess Sita

 The Puranas say that Devi Sita was, in reality, the daughter of Ravana and Mandodari.
 According to predictions, the firstborn of Mandodari was said to be the cause of the destruction of his entire existence.
-Hence, Ravana had abandoned her and ordered the child to be buried away in a distant land, who was then discovered by King Janak and his wife to be raised as the princess of Mithila.
+Hence, Ravana had abandoned her and ordered the child to be buried away in a distant land, which was then discovered by King Janak and his wife to be raised as the princess of Mithila.

 Another story goes that she was probably an incarnation of Vedvati, whom Ravan had tried to molest while she was under penance.
 Vedvati was a beautiful lady and wanted to become the consort of Lord Vishnu.
 She then cursed Ravana to become the cause of his destruction in her next birth.

 Another very interesting fact mentioned in some versions of Ramayana is of Maya Sita (Devi Sita’s illusionary version).
 According to these, it was Maya Sita who was actually abducted by Ravana, whereas the real Sita took refuge with the fire god Agni.
 She was living in the abode of Goddess Parvati and then returned to Lord Ram after the war got over.
 Maya Sita is then said to have been reborn as Draupadi in her next life.

 Sita had certain miraculous powers.
 While playing with her sisters she had unknowingly moved the table over which the “Shiva Dhanush” had been placed; which was something no one in the palace could do.
 This incident made King Janaka decide that the ‘Shiva Dhanush’ would be the challenge for her Swayambar.